 Kells now awaits extradition back to Northern California.

-The men said told KTTV that it was their training experience that had taught them to be aware of their surroundings despite distractions that helped them stop the suspect.
+The men told KTTV that it was their training experience that had taught them to be aware of their surroundings despite distractions that helped them stop the suspect.

 “The game is no different, when we’re walking around we take turns we kind of glance at the phone while the other looks up and around,” Ortega said.
 “It’s just something that we’re taught to do.”